 As a general rule: the longer the agreement, the lower the monthly payments.

 PCH has some similarities with personal contact purchase (PCP), another form of car finance.

-With both PCH and PCP you’ll be asked to pay an initial sum followed by monthly payments.
+With both PCH and PCP you pay an initial sum followed by monthly payments.